Distribute Power BI content to external guest users with Azure AD B2B

 Invite guest users

-Enter the email address and personal message.
+Enter an email address and personal message.

 The guest user needs to select Get Started in the email invitation they receive.
 The guest user is then added to the tenant.

-To perform an invite at anytime, add the external user to your dashboard or report through the share UI, or your app through the access page.
+To invite an external user at any time, add them to your dashboard or report through the share UI, or your app through the access page.
 Here is an example of what to do when inviting an external user to use an app.

 Use Power BI Premium